 Kōrero Whakataki | Background

 There has been a signficiant shift and noticeable increased use of te reo since the early 1980’s.
 Many international residents are taking the opportunity to learn the Māori language as well as send their children to Puna Reo, Kōhanga Reo, Reo Rūmaki, Bilingual Schools and Wharekura.
-The daily active use of the reo suggests that the thought processes of future generations will change.
+The daily active use of the reo shows that the thought processes of future generations has changed.

 Website: Ngā Ūpoko Tukutuku

 Ngā Upoko Tukutuku Governance Group Representative: Cellia Joe-Olsen

 He mea mahi ngā tahi Ngā Ūpoko Tukutuku nei e Te Rōpū Whakahau, e LIANZA, e Te Puna Mātauranga o Aotearoa anō hoki.
 Kua puta kē ki ngā whare pukapuka ināianei ko te rārangi kupu, neke atu i te 1,400 ngā kupu ūpoko me ōna whakamārama.
 Kia puta ake he kupu hou anō ka āpitihia atu ki te rārangi kupu.